Hugh Freeze on calls for his firing ‘we all know what we sign up for’

 When asked about fans calling for his firing, Freeze didn’t flinch.
 “I wish I could ask for patience, but that’s not really something people want to give in this day and time,” he said.
 “I love what we’re doing here.
 Our family loves it.
 Our staff loves it.
 But we haven’t gotten the results, and that’s frustrating.
 We all know what we sign up for.”

-Additional college football updates:
+More college football news: